CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 ![f5 big-ip partition-list](https://raw.githubusercontent.com/CalvinHartwell/canonical-kubernetes-f5-bigip/master/images/f5-gui-partition-list.png "F5 Big-IP Partition List")

+### Removing the F5 Big-IP Load-Balancer

+Removing the load-balancer is just as easy as deploying it, just destroy the VM in the AWS EC2 web interface or using the cli-tool.
+Remember to clean-up any volumes you attached to the VM, any security groups you created and any SSH key-pairs you no longer need.
+If you've run the rest of the steps, make sure you remove the F5 Big-IP load balancer container from your cluster as well.

-### Deploying the F5 Big-IP Load-Balancer Workload on CDK
+### Deploying the F5 Big-IP Load-Balancer Controller on CDK

 Most third-party product integrations for Kubernetes are pretty transparent to the cluster itself.
 They usually function like so: